Green-Software-Foundation/if/docs/Model Pipeline.md

 Any time you upgrade one model plugin, every other plugin that depends on it can take advantage of those changes.

 Sticking to the above example of the `instance-metadata` plugin.
-A new version of the `instance-metadata` plugin can be released if a cloud provider updates its instance types or offerings.
+A new version of the `instance-metadata` plugin can be released if a cloud vendor updates its instance types or offerings.
 If you update your install, every plugin that depends on that data can take advantage of the update.
 ### Consistency

 Again, sticking to the  `instance-metadata` plugin example.
 Breaking out functionality into lots of smaller plugins allows for more consistency.
 This is especially true regarding plugins that do lookups against data.